 Well, here it is – my final blog!
 I can’t believe how fast 6 months went by, the month after my last update literally flew.

 After returning from Entebbe, I travelled straight to Molo, a little place a couple of hours from Kenya’s 4th largest town, to stay in a convent!
-One of the sisters was a SAFE course candidate and I was treated to a . . .
+One of the sisters was a SAFE course candidate and I was treated . . .

 This week’s blog is written by Dr Lisa Akelisi Yockopua, a young anaesthesiologist from Papua New Guinea.
 She was awarded a six month fellowship in 2016 to study obstetric anaesthesiology in the University of Malaya Medical Centre (UMMC), Kuala Lumpur, Malaysia.
 Below is her account of the experience, the outcomes, and the importance of the fellowship to Papua New Guinea.